Thuan An Ho Chi Minh City, Vietnam Travel Guide

 Unless you arrive from a country with a yellow fever risk.

-If arriving from a yellow fever a nation with potential dangers.
-This is not a common requirement for most international travelers.
+If arriving from a yellow fever a nation with possible dangers.
+This is not a common requirement for most travelers from abroad.

 From licensed government sources before your trip.

-These generally include routine vaccinations and specific ones for Southeast Asia.
+These generally include routine vaccinations along with certain ones for Southeast Asia.

 Examples: Hepatitis A and B, Typhoid, Brain Inflammation caused by a virus (for rural areas), Rabies (for animal exposure).